Conventional Septic System Installation

 What is a conventional septic system?

-A conventional septic system is a buried, gravity-fed wastewater treatment system made up of a septic tank and a drain field.
+A conventional septic system is a buried, gravity-fed waste management system made up of a septic tank and a drain field.
 Wastewater flows from the home into the tank, where solids settle as sludge and scum floats to the top.
 Clarified effluent exits through the outlet baffle, passes through an effluent filter, and flows into a distribution box that routes it through perforated pipe laterals buried in gravel-filled trenches.
 The soil absorbs and filters the effluent as it infiltrates downward.

 When do I need a conventional septic system installation?